bleonardb3/DS_POT_02-07/Lab-8/README.md

 1. Create a Watson Natural Language Classifer service
 2. Associate the service with a project
 3. Create natural language classifier categories
-4. Associate files of Airbnb reviews with these categories.
+4. Associate Airbnb reviews with these categories.
 5. Train the natural language classifer model
 6. Test the model.